Helioviewer-Project/python-api/docs/installation.rst

 Installing ``hvpy``
 -------------------

-If you are new to Python and/or do not have familiarity with `Python virtual environments <https://docs.python.org/3/tutorial/venv.html>`__, then we recommend starting by installing the `mini-forge <https://github.com/conda-forge/miniforge#miniforge3>`__.
+If you are new to Python and/or do not have familiarity with `Python virtual environments <https://docs.python.org/3/tutorial/venv.html>`__, then we recommend starting by installing `mini-forge <https://github.com/conda-forge/miniforge#miniforge3>`__.
-This works on all platforms (linux, Mac, Windows) and installs a full-featured Python environment in your user directory without requiring root privileges.
+This works on all platforms (Linux, Mac, Windows) and installs a full-featured Python environment in your user directory without requiring root privileges.

 Using pip
 ---------